greltel/abap-test-kit/README.md

 * Released APIs only (release contract C1), no dependencies besides SAP's own classes
 * Built on `CL_ABAP_TESTDOUBLE` — no own mocking engine; both can be used in the same test class
 * Tests in arrange-act-assert order: spies are checked after the act step
-* Messages in three lines - what went wrong, how to fix it, the facts; framework exceptions never reach the test untranslated
+* Messages in three parts - what went wrong, how to fix it, the facts; framework exceptions never reach the test untranslated
 * Method names, parameter names and values checked against the doubled type with RTTI
 * Small public surface: one facade class, fluent interfaces and one exception class; everything else is local to `ZCL_ATK`
 * Test code only — `ZCL_ATK` is `FOR TESTING`, so production code cannot depend on it